euc-dev/ws1-sdk-uem-ios/docs/Native iOS/App Configuration/AppConfig.org.md

 After you have written the code to receive and read the iOS managed configurations, you’ll need to deploy and managed the app using AirWatch.

 1. Go back to your AirWatch admin console.
-1. Edit the app you uploaded in the [General Setup Tutorial](../index.md).
+2. Edit the app you uploaded in the [Getting Started](../index.md) tutorial.
-1. Click on Save & Assign and then edit the assignment you had previously created.
+3. Click on Save & Assign and then edit the assignment you had previously created.
-1. Expand **Advanced** and then **Application Configuration**
+4. Expand **Advanced** and then **Application Configuration**
-1. Add your configuration keys and values that you want to send to your app.
+5. Add your configuration keys and values that you want to send to your app.
-1. Click on add at the bottom of the page when you’re done to add the assignment
+6. Click on add at the bottom of the page when you’re done to add the assignment
-1. Now back on your enrolled mobile device, install your app from the AirWatch App Catalog and run the app to read the assigned configurations you just set.
+7. Now back on your enrolled mobile device, install your app from the AirWatch App Catalog and run the app to read the assigned configurations you just set.